 At INLIV, we provide skin care products, acne treatments, and prescriptive solutions to help combat acne at any age.
-September is National Skin Awareness month, and we carry several products to help give you the glow you deserve.
+September is Acne Awareness month, and we carry several products to help give you the glow you deserve.
 A few of our Physicians chimed in as well with their expertise on strategies to alleviate acne.

 What Causes Acne?

 Hormones, diet, medications, and genetics can all play a part in acne breakouts.
 Though most people associate acne breakouts with being a teenager, adult acne is a challenge as well.
 About one-third of acne patients seen by doctors are women, aged 25 years and older, according to The Acne & Rosacea Society of Canada (2021).

 The root cause of acne is often hormones.

 INLIV’s physicians conduct testing to help balance hormones, improving acne issues and overall wellness.
 “I see a number of women ages 16 – 25 who are struggling with their periods, acne, weight gain, body changes, and polycystic ovarian syndrome.
 Through hormone testing, we may be able to treat them using natural progesterone, and ensuring their thyroid is functioning well.
 Perimenopausal women may face adult acne challenges, and that’s tied to hormones as well,” shared Dr. Nanette Fouché, Total Health Management physician.